 Category: Business Recycling Program

-Eligible bodies: Business, not for profit organisations, councils, industry bodies, product stewardship groups
+Eligible bodies: Business such as consultants, contractors and waste service providers, not for profit organisations, councils, industry bodies, product stewardship groups

 Contact: 131 555 or email@example.com

 The Civil Construction Market Program provides grants to organisations to divert construction and demolition (C&D) waste from landfill, and post-consumer recyclate such as glass, paper and plastic through reuse, recycling and industrial ecology projects in the NSW civil construction sector.

 Aims and objectives